kchaitanya863/ArchiveAngel/README.md

 # Archive Angel App

 ## Overview
-Photo Backup App is a SwiftUI application designed for iOS, enabling users to back up their photos from the Photos app to a selected folder.
+Archive Angel App is a SwiftUI application designed for iOS, enabling users to back up their photos from the Photos app to a selected folder.
 It supports backing up photos stored locally on the device as well as those stored in iCloud.

 ## Features
 - **Photo Backup**: Users can back up their entire photo library.